 The athletic department utilizes a drug-testing program to detect alcohol or illegal drug use among student athletes.
-Students who fail drug tests will be reported to the Office of the Dean of Students for disciplinary action.
+Students who fail drug tests will be reported to the Office of the Dean of Students for disciplinary procedures related to a violation of the University Alcohol and Drug Policy.